shreevatsa/tex/program/pooltype/index.md

     l := n;
     if l < 10 then l := l + 48 else l := l + 87

-The code is reasonably straightforward, especialy if you keep in mind what the goal is, but a few peculiarities (of Pascal and of WEB) are worth calling out:
+The code is reasonably straightforward, especially if you keep in mind what the goal is, but a few peculiarities (of Pascal and of WEB) are worth calling out:

 - `write(k : 3, ': ')` means to write `k` to width at least `3`, and then print the string `': '` -- it looks like the `pooltype` that comes with TeX Live does not obey the `: 3` specifier.
 (MikTeX seems to.)